Rational Hybrid Monte Carlo

 An example input file for \(N_f=2+1\) with standard Hasenbusch preconditioning

-for the light flavors is given in exampleInput.dat
+for the light flavors is given in exampleInput.dat.

 This input file has a light block and a strange block, which together